openframeworks/ofSite/documentation/math/ofVec2f.markdown

 ~~~~

-Returns: true if any component is different to its corresponding
+**Returns**: true if any component is different to its corresponding
 component in vec, ie if 'x != vec.x' or 'y != vec.y', otherwise returns
 false.